At 77, Robert Redford Goes Back To His Roots

 He says he was glad to get away from the high technology that has "infested the film business."

-Redford was nominated for a Golden Globe Award on Thursday, and the New York Film Critics Circle has voted him best actor of the year.
+Redford was nominated for a Golden Globe Award in December, and the New York Film Critics Circle has voted him best actor of the year.
 His best-known films include Butch Cassidy and the Sundance Kid, The Candidate, The Way We Were, The Sting, All the President's Men and Out of Africa.

 He directed several films, including Ordinary People and Quiz Show, and he directed and starred in The Horse Whisperer and the recent film The Company You Keep.